nanoporetech/megalodon/README.rst

    1) output mapped signal files (for basecall model training)

    2) running the Taiyaki basecalling backend (for neural network designs including experimental layers)

+``ont-pyguppy-client-api`` does not currently provide a python 3.9 release, so python < 3.9 is required for use with the guppy backend.

 Installation
 ------------